Matt Black

 Matt Black, an artist from California’s Central Valley, produces enigmatic narrative works in his native region and in related places that are deeply grounded in societal and environmental concerns.
 Since 2014, Black has traveled over 100,000 miles across 46 states for his project American Geography, a personal portrait of an increasingly divided and unequal America.
 Black’s gripping images of some of the most marginalized communities in America are as visually captivating as they are brutally honest and human.

-In addition to The New Yorker, Black’s work has appeared in TIME Magazine, The California Sunday Magazine, as well as international publications such as Le Monde (France) and Internazionale (Italy).
-Also a filmmaker, Black’s short films have been published by The New Yorker, MSNBC, and Orion Magazine, among others.
-A member of the prestigious Magnum agency, Matt Black has been honored three times by the Robert F. Kennedy Memorial Prize, named a senior fellow at the Emerson Collective, and was the recipient of the W. Eugene Smith Memorial Award in 2015 for Humanistic Photography.
+Matt Black’s work has appeared in The New Yorker, TIME Magazine, National Geographic, Harper’s, and The California Sunday Magazine, as well as international publications including Le Monde (France) and Internazionale (Italy).
+Also a filmmaker, his short films have been published by The New Yorker, MSNBC, and Orion Magazine, among others.
+A member of Magnum Photos, Black has been honored three times by the Robert F. Kennedy Memorial Prize, named a senior fellow at the Emerson Collective, and received the W. Eugene Smith Memorial Award for Humanistic Photography in 2015.

 American Geography